imsamuel/js-algos-masterclass/10-searching-algorithms/linear-search/README.md

 ## What's a linear search?

-It is a method for finding an element within a list.
+It is a method for finding a target value within a array.
 It **sequentially** checks each element of the list until a match is found or the whole list has been searched.

 ## What's the runtime of a linear search?